WPRDC/data-guide/docs/PublishingCKAN.md

 ### Creating a CKAN Account

-Creating an account on CKAN involves visiting the [Regional Data Center Website] (https://data.wprdc.org/user/register) and entering a user name, password, and email address.
+Creating an account on CKAN involves visiting the [Regional Data Center Website](https://data.wprdc.org/user/register) and entering a user name, password, and email address.

 Regional Data Center staff or your organization's administrator will also associate your CKAN acount with the appropriate organization.

 ### Logging-in to CKAN

 To be able to publish a dataset, you must be logged in to the open data portal using your CKAN account.
 Your account must also be provided with editor or admin priveliges, as described below.
-To login, please visit the Regional Data Center's [login page] (https://data.wprdc.org/user/login).
+To login, please visit the Regional Data Center's [login page](https://data.wprdc.org/user/login).

 ### Accounts and Roles